DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 department.

-hours of substantially similar instruction obtained from a Michigan-licensed cosmetology
+of substantially similar instruction completed at a Michigan-licensed cosmetology school

-(2) In determining if an hour of instruction earned from a Michigan-licensed
+(2) In determining if an hour of instruction completed at a Michigan-licensed

 cosmetology school is substantially similar and may be substituted for required